Showing posts sorted by date for query overscan. Sort by relevance Show all posts

 Groovy beats

-It's been a while since I found a great music disk so I was pleasantly shocked to discover The Musical Wonder by Offbeat.
+It's been a while since I found a great music disk, so I was pleasantly shocked to discover The Musical Wonder by Offbeat.
 This is their second 'Musical Wonder' and is apparently described as a demo delight.
 Well, it is actually!!
 The floppy disk boots with a mesmerising intro before offering different types of music.

 This disk is impressive and, from the moment I saw that initial intro, I was hoping it wouldn't disappoint.
-Thanks to a humungous library of tunes by Big Alec, Mad Max, and An Cool, it doesn't.
+Thanks to a humongous library of tunes by Big Alec, Mad Max, and An Cool, it doesn't.
 But it's not just the cool tunes I loved.
 This production uses gorgeous visual effects in ways your eyeballs will relish!

 Additionally, there is a hidden screen that features high-quality audio.
-Hitting the right keys helps wonders but, if you don't want to experiment, beware of this spoiler...
+Hitting the right keys helps wonders, but if you don't want to experiment, beware of this spoiler...
 Hit the tilde key during the menu screen, then press the Clr Home key for the image.
 Scroll down to see the picture (without the cool audio, of course).

 Okay, let's state the obvious once again.
-I know it's harsh to hear this but, no emulator or video recording will do justice to any Atari ST production.
+I know it's harsh to hear this, but no emulator or video recording will do justice to any Atari ST production.
 Use a real Atari computer to appreciate this disk fully.

 I am taking a short break due to personal reasons...
 Hope to continue the ST talk soon...
 TTFN.